-While indoor grow lights were once ideal primarily for lower light orchid species, such as Phalaenopsis and Paphiopedilums, high intensity LED grow lights are now widely available, thanks to the high light demands of commercial cannabis production.
-In another article, I describe our use of a high output LED grow light fixture for indoor wintering of Cymbidiums and high light Dendrobiums.
+While indoor grow lights were once ideal primarily for lower light orchid species, such as Phalaenopsis and Paphiopedilum, greater intensity LED grow lights are now widely produced, thanks to the high light demands of commercial cannabis production.
+We have used high intensity LED grow light fixtures successfully for indoor wintering of high light loving Cymbidium and Australian Dendrobium.

-We also now use a second high intensity LED grow light to provide year-round lighting for a 4 ft x 4ft (1.2m x 1.2m) humid, cool-growing area (7-8 hrs/day of light).
-As I write, there’s a Dendrobium subclausum basking under 4000 fc.
-The biggest problem?
-The canes are growing so large, it is expanding horizontally out of the 4 feet (1.2 m) wide space.
+We also have used a second high intensity LED grow light fixture to provide year-round lighting for a 4 ft x 4ft (1.2m x 1.2m) humid, cool-growing area.
+An unforeseen problem?
+The canes on our Dendrobium subclausum grew so large, it expanded horizontally and vertically out of the 4ft (1.2m) space.
 The outside of the plastic basket is being obscured by root growth.
 LED grow lights work for orchids!

-“Hitting the heat wall” with T5 HO fluorescent bulbs
+“Hitting the heat wall” with T5 HO fluorescent grow lights

-This year, we created a dedicated warm room as a Paphiopedilum nursery, to maintain higher humidity and 62F+ (17C) temperatures for recently deflasked seedlings.
-The growing area worked so well that we moved another shelving unit, with blooming size and near bloom size Paphiopedilums, and a few Phalaenopsis and warmer growing Dendrobium species, into the nursery room.
+One of our recent ventures in orchid culture was to create a dedicated “warm room” for a seedling growing area, to maintain higher humidity and 62F+ (17C) night temperatures for recently deflasked orchids.
+The growing area worked so well that we moved another shelving unit, with blooming size and near bloom size Paphiopedilum, and a few Phalaenopsis and warmer growing Dendrobium species, into the nursery room.

-All of these grow shelves have been illuminated with T5 HO fluorescent grow lights, using either Sun Blaster or Hydrofarm Agrobrite fixtures.
-The full spectrum T5 HO lighting has worked well, with good root growth and consistent flowering (9-10 hrs/day of light).
-However, I began to encounter something common in many vertical growing setups: too much heat building up in the room.
+All of these shelves were originally illuminated with T5 HO fluorescent grow lights, using either Sun Blaster or Hydrofarm Agrobrite fixtures.
+Full spectrum T5 HO lighting worked well, with good root growth and consistent flowering (9-10 hrs/day of light).
+However, we began to encounter something common in many vertical growing setups: too much heat building up in the room.

-Even in relatively cool central California, the heat output from the fluorescent lights began raising the orchid room into the upper 80s F (30C) in early autumn.
-Earlier in the summer, it was not so much of a problem: when the temperatures in the rest of our house reached 80F (27C), the air conditioning would automatically turn on, effectively capping the heat build up in the growing room.
-But as the rest of the house stayed cooler, due to lower daytime outdoor temperatures, the AC didn’t turn on, and heat continued to build in the warm growing room.
+Even in relatively cool central California, the heat output from the fluorescent lights began raising the orchid room temperature into the upper 80s F (30C) in early autumn.
+Earlier in the summer, it was not so much of a problem: when the rest of our house reached 80F (27C), the air conditioning would automatically turn on, effectively capping the heat build up in the growing room.
+But as the rest of the house stayed cooler, due to lower daytime outdoor temperatures, the AC didn’t run, and heat continued to build in the warm growing room.

-The new option: T5 HO LED replacement “bulbs”
+The new option: T5 HO LED grow lights

 What to do?
 I wanted to bring the heat output (and electricity usage) down to the level prior to adding the additional shelves.
 However, we had perfectly good T5 HO fixtures.
 What did I discover?
-A few companies have identified this market, for all of us (not just orchid growers) who had invested in extensive T5 fluorescent lighting over the years.
-There are LED grow light “bulbs” designed to fit into T5 lighting fixtures!
-Many of the T5 LED replacements use 45% of the electricity (24W instead of 58W), with a comparable reduction in heat output.
+A few companies have identified this market, for all of us (not just orchid growers) who have invested in extensive T5 fluorescent lighting over the years.
+There are LED grow light “bulbs” designed to fit into T5 HO lighting fixtures!
+Some of these T5 HO LED replacement bulbs use nearly half of the electricity, with a comparable reduction in heat output.

-While evaluating the longevity of the T5 LED grow light replacement bulbs, I noted in one brand’s technical specs that they are NOT expected to simply “burn out” at the end of 30,000 hours, but might decrease to less than 90% light output after that time.
-No one has had that length of experience with this new LED horticultural lighting technology, so we will see how long the LED strips actually remain useful.
-I expect in 8-10 years that lighting technology will have advanced so much that maximum longevity will be irrelevant; there will be better and cheaper options available for replacement.
+While evaluating the longevity of T5 LED replacement bulbs, I noted in one brand’s technical specifications that they are NOT expected to simply “burn out” at the end of 30,000 hours, but might decrease to less than 90% light output after that time.
+No one has had that length of experience with new LED horticultural lighting technology, so we will see how long LED strips actually remain useful.
+I expect in coming years that lighting technology will have advanced so much that maximum longevity will be irrelevant; there will be better, cheaper, and hopefully even more energy efficient options available for replacement.

 It just smelled awful and no fire occurred